SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 <tbody>
 <tr>
 <td style="text-align:left">Required</td>
-<td style="text-align:left">If selected, the property needs to be provided, i.e. during alarm creation.
+<td style="text-align:left">If selected, the property needs to be provided, for example, during alarm creation.
 Not available if the property type is "Boolean".</td>
 </tr>
 <tr>
 <td style="text-align:left">Default Value</td>